-The proposed CIP includes capital expenditures related to maintenance of the coastal ecosystem, including sea turtle monitoring, dune management, beach access drainage improvements, and beach renourishment in FY 2022-2023.
-These items, which total just over \$2 million over the next five years, are funded by the Beach Restoration Fund.
+The proposed CIP includes capital expenditures related to beach nourishment, sea turtle nest monitoring, and dune management in FY 2023/24 to FY 2027/28.
+These items, which total nearly \$7.3 million over the next five years, are funded by the Beach Restoration Fund.
 Expenditures are authorized by the following policies of the proposed Coastal Management Element:

-Policy CME 1.3.1: Continue to maintain beach quality through a regular program of beach cleaning and maintenance that removes litter and marine debris and includes beach tilling.
+Policy CME 1.3.1 Continue to maintain beach quality through a regular program of beach cleaning and maintenance that removes litter and marine debris and includes beach tilling.

-Policy CME 1.3.2: Continue to participate in beach nourishment programs, work with the State and the County to secure continued Federal funding, and seek new funding sources to ensure the continued health and maintenance of City beaches.
+Policy CME 1.3.2 Continue to participate in beach nourishment programs, work with the State and the County to secure continued Federal funding, and seek new funding sources to ensure the continued health and maintenance of City beaches.

-Policy CME 1.3.3: Undertake studies as required by permitting agencies to monitor and maintain the beach nourishment project.
+Policy CME 1.3.3 Undertake studies as required by permitting agencies to monitor and maintain the beach nourishment project.

-Policy CME 1.4.5: Maintain a program to facilitate monitoring of sea turtle nesting activity.
+Policy CME 1.4.5 Maintain a program to facilitate monitoring of sea turtle nesting activity.